yupseth/quiz-single-page-app/README.md

 ## About

 QUIZLE is a responsive single page web application using HTML, CSS and vanilla JS.
-It relies on JavaScript to provide the quiz questions and answers, assess the latter's suitability, and accordingly keep the user’s score.
+It relies on JavaScript to fetch the quiz questions and answers, assess the latter's suitability, and accordingly keep the user’s score.
 Once exhausting the ten multiple choice questions, it displays the final result.

 Please consider that the content of this app (categories, questions and answers, along with their truth value) is exclusively dependent on the [Open Trivia Database API](https://opentdb.com).
 Hence the possibility of unavailable questions for certain categories and difficulty levels, or even inaccuracy of expression and correctness.